dsyph3r/symblog-docs/docs/configuration-and-templating.rst

 default output between the block and endblock directives.
 By defining a block we can take advantage of Twig's inheritance model.
 For example, on a page to display a blog post we would want the page title to reflect the title of the blog.
-We can achieve this extending the template and overriding the title block.
+We can achieve this by extending the template and overriding the title block.

 .. code-block:: html